Here is my best tips on how to pick the perfect paint color and my top five neutral paint picks!

 - Most paint lines can mix sample pots of paint for a few dollars.
 Pick up some large white poster boards and cover with the paint colors you are considering.
 Because, let’s face it.
 Most paint chips are not large enough to really get a feel for how the color will actually look in your home.
 Tape the poster boards in different areas throughout your home to see how the color looks in a variety of lighting situations.
 This small investment will be invaluable in selecting the color that is right for you.

-- Don’t forget to compare your paint samples with cabinet/backsplash/flooring/furniture selections to the ensure color doesn’t bring out odd tones around other items.
+- Don’t forget to compare your paint samples with cabinet/backsplash/flooring/furniture selections to the ensure color doesn’t bring out odd tones around other household items.

 - If you find a color you love, but your builder or painter uses a different paint line, don’t worry!
 Typically paint colors can be color-matched by other brands.
 I still like to get a sample of the color-matched paint though, as I feel some lines match better than others.
 Make sure it is the color you are going after!
 It is also my personal preference to never color-match white paint.
 I’ve had too many bad experiences where the “matched” color wasn’t even close!